It's Not a Storage Unit. It's a Trap.

 How much could my rent actually go up?

 A lot, and fast.
 NYC's DCWP documented one customer's rent rising 165% in three months ($290 to $479), and another going from $120 to $320 in a single month.
 Customer complaints describe rates doubling or tripling within a year.
-A safe assumption is that your rate will at least double, so budget for that before you commit.
+Nobody can predict your exact increase, but the complaint record says budgeting for a doubling is realistic, not paranoid.

 Can they really auction off my belongings?